Kledenai/elasticsearch-docker-swarm/README.md

 # Create configuration in SWARM

-Swarm provides nice to feature to store configuration files into RAFT, so executing following commands to create appropriate configugration:
+Swarm provides nice to feature to store configuration files into RAFT, so executing following commands to create appropriate configuration:

 ```shell
 docker config create es-coordination es-coordination.yml